 Do you need Travel Insurance for your trip?
-Even if you’re only going for a few days, that’s more than enough time to get buggered by wicked men or smote by wrathful angels.
+Even if you’re only going for a few days, that’s more than enough time to get mote by wrathful angels.
 Have fun in Namibia, but take it from us, overseas medical care and canceled flights can be seriously expensive – insurance can, therefore, be a life-saver.

 Travel mishaps can and do happen and it is well worth thinking about insurance before you leave home.

 We have used World Nomads for years now and I have personally made several claims.
 Why not get a quote from them yourself?

 Do be sure to read the terms and conditions to make sure that the policy covers your needs.

 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!

 Though Namibia might be sometimes seen as “Africa Light” or an easy way to explore nature of the sub-Saharan part of the continent, there are definitely still dangers you should beware of and issues you should know about.
 It’s important to be aware of things going on around you as well as potential dangers, to protect yourself – to help you do that, here are some travel tips for Namibia to keep in mind…